 Sales Engineer

-The Sales Engineer reads the requests that arrive as email and turns them into structured, priced quotes and orders against your own products, then creates the item in your ERP or CRM.
+The Sales Engineer reads RFQs, purchase orders and technical questions and turns them into structured, priced quotes and orders against your own products, in the app or natively in your inbox.
+Every value is cited to its source and nothing is guessed.

 What it does